 This command attaches a file created from an Attachment template to the target document.
 (Template type must be attachment, not Auto Attach or Attach All!)

 - [template] is required.
 It specifies the Attachment template to use.
-You can specify the Attachment template in one of two ways:
+You can specify the Attachment template in various ways:

 - [filename] specifies the name of the Attachment template.
 The square brackets are required.
 The name must qualify based on template-matching criteria in the Templates tool.

 - $VARIABLE when the name has been previously stored into the variable

 - * indicates that the system should choose the default template.

 - options can be zero or more of the following in any order

 - AS [attachment-name]; specifies the name to be given to the new file, created from the template, that will be attached to the document and included in the Catalog.
 Square brackets are required only if spaces are included in the filename.
 You can use bookmark-style placeholders, within square brackets, as part of the attachment name.
 You can assign the name to a variable and reference the variable.
 Use a semicolon unless you place the AS clause last.
 The default is the Project ID followed by the template name followed by the document number and .filetype.

 - INCLUDE how [V2018+] specifies the route “include” mode for the file.
 How must be one of the following:

 - M to include the file assembled in routed content